the-xkcd-community/the-red-spider-project/Platforms.md

 issue to the main project on GitHub](https://github.com/the-xkcd-community/the-red-spider-project/issues).
 Tell us where we can find your branch and which platforms still need to be tested.
+Also make sure that it's clear *how* to perform the testing.
 When your branch appears all clear, merge it into your own master branch and submit a pull request.

 ### Reporting failing platform support ###